Applied Geography B.Sc.

 RWTH Aachen offers two further Master's courses of study Applied Geography and Economic Geography.

-Typical topics in the applied geography program are urban geography, landscape system analysis, climatology, and remote sensing.
+Typical topics in the applied geography program are landscape system analysis, climatology, remote sensing, and urban geography.

 In contrast, the Master's in economic geography focuses on topics such as geographic innovation research, regional development and tourism, services and

-Both courses of study include further geographic subjects, specialization modules, and excursion modules.
-A minor is a selected during Master's studies to help student further qualify and individualize themselves.
+Both courses of study integrate further geographic subjects, specialization modules, and excursion modules.
+A minor is a selected during Master's studies to help students further qualify themselves.

 The Division of Earth Sciences and Geography practices traditional, application-oriented teaching in a geographically-interesting environment.
 It offers its students many insights "here on site" and comprehensive skills in open space and evaluation methods.
 Its collaboration with the other disciplines at RWTH, which is shaped by technology and engineering, open up education and research prospects not offered at other universities.